1. 6.11 The popover attribute

 When using popover on elements without accessibility semantics, for instance the div element, authors should use the appropriate ARIA attributes to ensure the popover is accessible.

 The following shows the baseline markup to create a custom menu popover, where the first menuitem will receive keyboard focus when the popover is invoked due to the use of the autofocus attribute.
-Navigating the menuitems by arrow keys, and activation behaviors would still need author scripting.
+Navigating the menuitems with arrow keys and activation behaviors would still need author scripting.
+Additional requirements for building custom menus widgets are defined in the WAI-ARIA specification.

 <button role=menuitem tabindex=-1 autofocus>Edit</button>